Data Centers in Tuxtla Gutiérrez

 Proximity To Key Business Districts: Facilities are positioned near the metropolitan core, providing access to government, retail, and agricultural sectors.
 This proximity is vital for low-latency service delivery to the state's largest employers as of September 2025.

 Regional Market Reach: This location serves as the primary digital anchor for southern Mexico.
-It provides a strategic gateway for firms looking to expand their footprint to the Guatemalan border and broader Central American trade routes.
+It provides a strategic gateway for firms looking to expand their footprint toward the Guatemalan border and broader Central American trade routes.

 Tax Advantage For Data Centers: The region offers specialized credit packages through development banks to encourage digital infrastructure growth.
 These incentives help offset initial capital expenditure for firms establishing a purpose-built regional presence.